Economy of the European Union: Services

 The services sector is by far the most important sector in the European Union, making up 64.7% of GDP, compared to the manufacturing industry with 23.8% of GDP and agriculture with only 1.5% of GDP.

 Financial services are well developed within the Single Market of the Union.
 Companies have a greater reliance on bank lending than in the United States, although a shift towards companies raising more funding through capital markets is planned through the CMU initiative, the EU plan put forward by the Commission in September 2015 to mobilise the free movement of capital within the EU.
 The plan aims "to establish the building blocks of an integrated capital market in the EU by 2019".
 The CMU initiative comprises 33 measures in all.
 The plan was updated in 2017 and in 2019, since not a single legislation will deliver the CMU.
-The Commissioner for Financial Stability, Financial Services and Capital Markets Union, Mairead McGuinness, former Vice-President of the European Parliament, is responsible for delivery of the initiative.
+The Commissioner for Financial Stability, Financial Services and Capital Markets Union, Mairead McGuinness, former vice-president of the European Parliament, is responsible for delivery of the initiative.

-According to the Global Financial Centres Index, the two largest financial centres in Europe, London and Zurich, are outside the European Union.
-The two largest financial centres remaining within the EU will then be Frankfurt and Luxembourg City.
+According to the Global Financial Centres Index, the two largest financial centres in Europe, London and Zürich, are outside the European Union.
+The two largest financial centres remaining within the EU will then be Frankfurt and Luxembourg.

 In the European Investment Bank's Investment survey 2021, 58% of firms in the service sector were expecting long term effects of COVID-19.
 56% of EU enterprises received governmental help to handle the pandemic's effects.